✔ There's an immediate cost to cashing out a 401(k): federal and state income tax, and for those younger than 59½, a 10% early withdrawal penalty.

 A traditional IRA rollover.
 In both traditional 401(k) and IRA accounts, contributions and earnings can grow tax free until you begin making withdrawals, when you’ll pay income tax on those distributions.

 The rollover process is relatively easy—but every plan has different rules and the process can vary.
 Be sure to request a direct rollover, whereby a check is made payable directly to your IRA provider.
-“The benefit of a direct rollover is that you won’t face taxes or penalties,” says Hevert.
+“The benefit of a direct rollover is that taxes will not be withheld,” says Hevert.

 You can also choose to do an indirect rollover, in which a check is made payable to you.
 However, in this case it’s up to you to make sure the money finds its way to a tax-advantaged account such as a traditional or Roth IRA.
 When you cash out your plan in an indirect rollover, your 401(k) administrator may withhold 20% of your account balance.
 You may need to come up with that 20% out of your own pocket to put the full amount of your 401(k) balance into your IRA.
 Otherwise, the IRS may categorize the difference between your plan balance and your rollover contribution as a withdrawal—even though they actually have possession of that money in the form of withholding.